 - Dries more slower than expected (more durable water finish might fix this)

 - Hat not nearly as waterproof if you forget to deploy the Ghosts' skull cap (ie., learning curve).

 - Higher cost than simpler hats (get what you pay for)

-(In the photo below: there's also an OR Ferrosi Hoodie, 3-L Osprey Hydraulics Pack within the Z-40 Gregory Backpack (my size is more like 45 L), Columbia Freeze Zero Bandana, and Leki Hiking Pole (handles).
+(In the photo below: there's also an OR Ferrosi Hoodie, 3-L Osprey Hydraulics within the Z-40 Gregory backpack (my size is more like 45 L), Columbia Freeze Zero Bandana, and Leki hiking pole (handles).
 Hike location was one week ago, on the partially snowy Eastside Ridge Trail, on Squak Mountain, near Issaquah, WA.
 Nice little 7.5 mile uphill stroll just prior to the Seahawks game.)